adama-wzr/EffectiveDiffusivityFVM/README.md

 where we replace the "XX" by the compute capability of the GPU (i.e. compute capability 5.2 would be `-arch=sm_52`).
 To verify your compute capability, check here [CUDA GPUs - Compute Capability](https://developer.nvidia.com/cuda-gpus).

+**New Function Added:** I am in the process of refactoring the code as we make progress towards a more modular package.
+Therefore, some of the new code development is made as part of submodules to the main source code.
+The compilation of the main code did not change!
+For the new code, use the cmake file to build it.

+While VisualStudio is recommended for building on Windows, if you do chose to build from the command line use the following:

+1. Create a new folder, preferably titled `build`, and open the terminal from this folder.
+2. Run `cmake ..` inside the folder.
+3. Run `cmake --build . --config Release` inside the folder.
+4. On Windows, this will create a folder `Release` with the executables inside.
+5. On Linux, this should just create the executables in the build folder.

+Some of the refactoring is still roughly incomplete, and lacking proper documentation.
+This is intentinal: updates to the documentation and official tested capabilities will always accompany publications.
+If you want to use the package in the meanwhile, please reach out to Andre Adam or Dr. Xianglin Li, whose contant information are included in the [Authors](#code-authors) section.

 ## Required Files

 All these files have to be in the same folder (or in the path for compilation/run).